 Sustainable tourism and horseback travel

 According to the International Ecotourism Society, “ecotourism” is defined as "Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education".
-To put it simply, it’s about visitors having a positive impact on the local community and the environment.
+To put it simply, it’s about visitors creating a positive impact on the local community and the environment.
 How exciting is it to know you will be travelling (on horseback, but not only!) while at the same time making a positive change?
 "A better way to travel", undoubtedly.

 10 good practices for a